1. Welcome and Intro

 I hope that you are excited and looking forward to getting your website in top high-probability prospect magnet condition.
 I'm excited for you!

 Goal of this Course

-Since traffic to our websites is largely dependent upon the search engines, you'll need to convince the search engines that you are the best choice when your high-probability prospects make a search—and—that is the focus of this course.
-Here you will learn how to educate the search engines about who you are, what you do, and the target audience you want to serve.
+Your high-probability prospects use the search engines to find the products and services they want.
+Your job then, is to convince the search engines that you are the best choice when your high-probability prospects make a search—and—that is the focus of this course.
+You will learn how to educate the search engines about who you are, what you do, and the target audience you want to serve.

-You'll learn how to write content in a way that will earn higher ranks in the search engines that, in turn, will naturally increase the traffic to your (or your clients') website(s) and improve the quality of that traffic.
+You'll learn how to write content in a way that will earn higher ranks in the search engines that, in turn, will naturally increase the traffic to your website(s) and improve the quality of that traffic.

-This course does not teach about "converting" visitors to customers.
+This course is not about "converting" visitors to customers.
 Of course, I hope that is a happy outcome of your efforts, but, the course is focused on bringing high-probability prospects — your target audience that is ready to buy — to your website.
-Getting the prospects to buy…that is your job.
-How persuasive your content is, your calls to action, and, what you use as proof of your competency to do the job is what will convert your visitors to customers.
+Getting the prospects to buy?
+That is your job.
+How persuasive your content is, your calls to action, and, what you use as proof of your competency to do the job they are looking for is what will convert your visitors to customers.